debugjax21/Adventure-Game/README.md

 # Adventure-Game
-Simple adventure game I made.
+Simple text-based adventure game I made.
 The program utilizes the JavaFX framework.

 How to run from command line: